trombik/ansible-role-zabbix_server/README.md

 The example uses many my `ansible` roles (see [`requirements.yml`](requirements.yml`)), but they are all optional.
 You may use any other roles.

+The easiest way to try the role is to use the example as-is.
+The examples are tested, and thus, a working example.
+The role has many variables, but most of them have sane defaults.
+Unless you change the platform, or versions of applications, you need to modify few of them.
+Merge the role in your project, use the example play, remove variables for portability, such as `os_*` variables in the examples.
+If it works, replace other roles in the example with your roles.

 ## Notes for FreeBSD users

 [`net-mgmt/zabbix54-server`](https://www.freshports.org/net-mgmt/zabbix54-server/)